Linkurious/ogma-timeline-plugin/docs/grouping.md

 # Grouping

-Barchart automatically groups data by date, depending on zoom, but you can specify a `groupIdFunction` to make it group together nodes with different data.
+Barchart automatically groups data by date, depending on zoom, but you can specify a `nodeGroupIdFunction` to make it group together nodes with different data.
 Let's say you have two types of nodes: persons and cars, like this:

 ## GroupIdFunction